The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Since each local brunch experience has its own distinct flair, we asked the experts—the queens who host them—for the scoop on what to expect and what to order at each one.

 In no uncertain terms, LGBTQ-friendly chain Hamburger Mary’s is a national mainstay in gay culture for its campy ambiance and high-profile drag acts.
 At its location in City Park West, self-proclaimed brunch babe Jessica L’Whor crafts a unique experience every weekend with new outfits, performances, and games.
-But the show—voted best drag brunch by the Colorado Drag, Initiatives, and Variety Awards two years in a row—never changes one thing: its ending.
+But the show—voted best drag brunch by the Colorado Drag, Initiatives, and Variety Awards in 2020 and 2021—never changes one thing: its ending.
 The finale consists of a drag roulette where the hosts perform a rapid-fire megamix of audience-selected songs with no prior preparation.
-It’s eccentric, and off-the-cuff, with a good dash of chaos.
+It’s eccentric and off-the-cuff with a good dash of chaos.

 What to order: Options include breakfast pizza and crab cake Benedict, but Shirley recommends the fluffy pancakes, which she says are the biggest ones you’ll ever see.
 Menu prices vary; Sundays, 11 a.m.–2 p.m.; first-come, first-serve with limited seating; 1800 Wazee St., Suite 100

 For fans of a themed show, look no further than Triangle Bar.
-Each brunch uses a central icon or fixture of gay culture—Britney Spears or Romy and Michele’s High School Reunion, for instance—as inspiration for the day’s lineup.
+Each brunch uses a central icon or fixture of gay culture—Missy Elliott or The Devil Wears Prada, for instance—as inspiration for the day’s lineup.
 With a rotation of talented hosts like comedy queen Dixie Krystals and energetic diva Zarah, the theme is always transformed into performances of wildly different timbres.
 To make sure you’re never out of the loop while you watch, Triangle also plays music videos or the movie on their large-scale LED screen.

-What to order: While Dixie and Zarah both rave about the crème brûlée french toast, the menu also includes savory hits like pulled pork Benedict and red salsa chilaquiles. $20 with a $5 deposit; Sundays, 11 a.m. and 1 p.m.; buy tickets online; 2036 N. Broadway
+What to order: While Dixie and Zarah both rave about the crème brûlée french toast, the menu also includes savory hits like pulled-pork Benedict and red salsa chilaquiles. $25 for food and the show, drinks separate; Sundays, 10:30 a.m. and 1 p.m.; book a table online ($20 deposit for four guests); 2036 N. Broadway